LLNL/csld/manual.rst

 Now let's see how to start from scratch, by copying over the config file control.in and symmetrizing a primitive cell Si/POSCAR (pretending that Si/POSCAR was relaxed without proper symmetry)::

   $ cd ..; mkdir Si-test2; cp Si/csld.in Si-test2; cd Si-test2
-  $ polaron_main --task primitive --prim ../Si/POSCAR --tol 0.001 >POSCAR
+  $ polaron_main --task primitive_no_standardize --prim ../Si/POSCAR --tol 0.001 >POSCAR

 Next, prepare training data::